krishnazoro/js/README.md

 1. Js is a dyanamic language.

-- Static language
+## Static language

-  It cannot be changeable in future.
+- It cannot be changeable in future.

-- Dynamic language
+## Dynamic language

-  it is changeable in future.
+- It is changeable in future.

 ### Conditional

 - `<` bigger mouth side is bigger.

 - `>` smaller mouth side is smaller.

 ---